MeltWS/ProShinePathfinder/README.md

 Know issue :
 -The bot will not consider not having surf or cut, or rock blast make sure you have what you need.
+-Need to add an error log if the moveToMap() fails ( Route 2 to viridian if not having cut etc... )
 # Contributors:

 # lua-astar